-While the average person may immediately associate diagnostic medical sonography—or ultrasound technology—with images of babies growing inside the womb, the field extends beyond obstetrics and gynecology to cardiac, vascular, and even pediatric sonography.
+While the average person may immediately associate diagnostic medical sonography—or ultrasound technology—with images of babies growing inside the womb, the field extends beyond obstetrics and gynecology to cardiac sonography, vascular sonography, and even pediatric sonography.
 Many sonographers focus on general sonography to keep their employment options open, but the specialization possibilities are extensive.

 In granular terms, sonographers take diagnostic scans; ensure patient safety with proper methods and equipment; maintain detailed patient records (e.g., anatomical or pathological abnormalities); and educate patients on sonographic devices.

-Schools nationwide offer diagnostic medical sonography (DMS) programs, with distance learning options becoming increasingly prevalent.
+Schools across the country offer diagnostic medical sonography (DMS) programs, with distance learning options becoming increasingly prevalent.
 In addition to coursework, students are expected to complete a supervised clinical practicum to garner real experience working in a professional environment.
 This hands-on, practical training must be completed before certification.

 While many national organizations offer credentials, no single licensing requirement is recognized by the federal government.
 While certification and licensure may be voluntary, employers typically prefer registered sonographers.
 Certification, such as that offered through the American Registry of Radiologic Technologists (ARRT), can be accomplished following the completion of an accredited diagnostic medical sonography program and exam.